-- CPER will be subject to credit risk with respect to counterparties to OTC contracts entered into by the Trust on behalf of CPER or held by special purpose or structured vehicles. - Valuing OTC derivatives may be less certain than actively traded financial instruments. - CPER's rights under an OTC contract may be restricted by regulations. - The use of swap agreements may expose CPER to early termination risk, which could result in significant losses to CPER.
+- CPER will be subject to credit risk with respect to counterparties to OTC contracts entered into by the Trust on behalf of CPER. - Valuing OTC derivatives may be less certain than valuing exchange-traded and/or cleared financial instruments. - CPER's rights under an OTC contract may be restricted by regulations. - The use of swap agreements may expose CPER to early termination risk, which could result in significant losses to CPER.